Davis–Stirling Common Interest Development Act: Revisions

 As of January 1, 2014, Title 6 (commencing with Section 1350) of Part 4 of Division 2 of the Civil Code was repealed and was effectively replaced by newly-added Part 5 (commencing with Section 4000) of Division 4 of the Civil Code.
 The Davis–Stirling Act was completely renumbered and reorganized within the California Civil Code.
 The reorganization was intended to make the law easier to understand by implementing standardized language, more logical grouping of subjects, and shorter Civil Code sections.
+However, the content of the original law remained mostly the same.